 It is addictive, especially when you start getting visitors to your website.
 Pick a niche where you can help people the most.
 Google is made for people looking for solutions, if you can help direct them to their solution, you have the makings of a successful website.

 If you want your blog to succeed, your content has to give value.
 If you plan to revamp content that is already out there, you will struggle.
-Choose a niche you can write excellent helpful content about.
-Look for specific questions where you can present a solution.
+Choose a niche you can write excellent helpful content.
+Look for specific questions where you can present a solution or point to one.

 Did my post help you get started?